JJK70/tyrions-connect-four-game/README.md

-The first Tyrion image was used for the favicon too I got it from twitter: [link](https://mobile.twitter.com/got_tyrion)
+The first Tyrion image at the bottom of the page was used for the the favicon too.
+I got it from twitter: [link](https://mobile.twitter.com/got_tyrion)

 The happy Tyrion photo came from rstudio pubs: [link](https://rstudio-pubs-static.s3.amazonaws.com/376023_b04b6149e6664d949b065bbe0e89b4e4.html)